CONTACT INFORMATION

 Any of the following can be considered a Solo Parent:

-Solo Parent That Are Not Qualified To Apply For A Solo Parent ID
+Solo Parents Who Are Not Qualified to Apply for A Solo Parent ID:

 - 1 2X2-sized ID photo with a white background or may send a digital photo